lil-brin/FdF/README.md

 ## Features
 * Simple file format definition (array of space-separated integers)
-* 3D rotations with the mouse
+* 3D rotations with the keys
 * Camera controls (zoom, translate)
-* Pretty color gradients!
 * Double-buffered
-* Line clipping

 ## Compiling and running
 Run `make`.
 An executable will compile.
 Currently only tested on OS X.